stalcup-dev/data_analysis_portfolio/README.md

 **Repository:** [`insurance-cost-analysis`](https://github.com/stalcup-dev/insurance-cost-analysis)

 **Description:**
 Real-world, regression-based ML project predicting **medical insurance charges** and explaining cost drivers.
+A course project taken a few steps further in normalizing the data and validating with R², MAE, RMSE.

 **What this shows:**